-In 1784, the character of the new American nation was under attack.
-French natural historian Georges-Louis Leclerc, Count Buffon, had embraced the concept of degeneration and boosted it in his work on Histoire Naturelle, a 44-volume exploration of the natural world.
+The historian, Georges-Louis Leclerc, Count Buffon, attacked the character of the new American nation.
+He believed in the theory of degeneration, and he boosted it in Histoire Naturelle, a 44-volume exploration of the natural world.

-Next Jefferson tried to challenge Buffon on his assertions that European deer were much larger than their American counterparts.
-He told Buffon of deer and elk with large antlers, to say nothing of the moose, which he claimed were so tall in America a European reindeer could walk underneath them without touching the moose's stomach.
+Next Jefferson tried to challenge LeClerc on his assertions that European deer were much larger than their American counterparts.
+He told LeClerc of deer and elk with large antlers, to say nothing of the moose.
+Jefferson claimed the American moose were so tall a a European reindeer could walk underneath one without touching the moose's stomach.

 To prove his point, Jefferson shipped from his home an enormous set of deer antlers.
-And Buffom said he would stand corrected if Jefferson could prove his point about the moose.
+And LeClerc said he would stand corrected if Jefferson could prove his point about the moose.

 "The readiness with which you undertook to endeavor to get for me the skin, the skeleton, and the horns of the Moose, the Caribou, . . . and the Elk, emboldens me to renew my application to you for those objects, which would be an acquisition here, more precious than you can imagine.

 "Whatever expense you incur in procuring or sending these things, I will immediately repay either here or in Boston as you please."

 After years of Jefferson's pestering, Sullivan finally rounded up a team of hunters who went moose chasing.
 They got their specimen, most likely in the town of Brookfield, Vt.
 The dead moose then began a long journey to France, via Durham and Portsmouth, N.H. where it was packed, along with an assortment of other animal specimens, and shipped to France.

 Sullivan didn't show his dismay with the request, but he did note the trouble to get the moose.
 When submitting his bill to Jefferson, he said, "from motives of friendship for you I only Charge for the expenses I have paid in Cash without any thing for my own Trouble which has been very considerable."